 File system permissions are an essential method of securing one's private data.
 In Windows, you can set permissions on NTFS-formatted partitions/drives; other file systems, such as FAT/FAT32/exFAT do not support access restrictions, aka Access Control Lists (ACL).

 See this tutorial to convert your FAT/FAT32 drive to NTFS without losing any data.

 Best security practices include protecting whole folders instead of individual files and enforcing security inheritance on subfolders.
 If there are many users and many folders requiring different permissions, it is recommended to grant access using user groups, not individual users.
 In most cases, basic access rights work the best; the usage of advanced ones can easily create frustration and end up with losing access to required resources.

-You should never try changing permissions of whole system drive (the drive/partition where Windows is installed); or system folders or their subfolders, such as Windows, Program Files/Program Files (x86) or ProgramData.
+One should never try changing permissions of the whole system drive (the drive/partition where Windows is installed); or system folders or their subfolders, such as Windows, Program Files/Program Files (x86) or ProgramData.
 Always have a backup ready in case something goes awfully wrong.